 Basements typically use a slab as the floor and poured concrete or concrete blocks as walls enclosing the space.

 Unfortunately, foundation damage is prevalent in New York, and many issues cost thousands of dollars to repair.
 Understanding how to identify problems and the costs associated with fixing them is crucial, especially when purchasing a home.

 Foundation cracks are the most common type of foundation damage in New York.
 Gaps appear in nearly all foundations, but the severity varies significantly from style to type.

 Thin vertical cracks on your foundation walls or spreading out over the surface of your slab are typically from the normal settling of the concrete.
 These usually don’t suggest structural damage, and they often don’t require any repair.
 To keep water out, many homeowners choose to seal them — for an average of around $300 per crack.

-Horizontal cracks on crawlspace or basement walls are much more severe issues.
+Horizontal cracks on the crawl space or basement walls are much more severe.
 They develop from hydrostatic pressure when the clay-rich soil in New York gets saturated and expands.
-Horizontal cracks indicate structural damage, usually costing between $3,000 and $10,000 to repair.
+Horizontal cracks in the exterior wall indicate structural damage, usually costing between $3,000 and $10,000.

 Therefore, horizontal or diagonal cracks in the wall can form stair-step patterns along the contours of the blocks.
 These cracks develop from differential settling, a process by which a portion of your foundation loses support underneath and sinks further into the ground than the rest of your home.
 This is common in New York because of the highly expansive clay soil and above-average rainfall.

 Stair-step cracks usually require underpinning to restore stabilization, which can total anywhere from $5,000 to $20,000.

 The pipes beneath your slab can crack in response to soil expansion.
 And contraction or burst if they become too cold in the New York winter temperatures.